Abraham

 After four rounds of a fiercely contested WGC-FedEx St. Jude Invitational at TPC Southwind, Ancer, Sam Burns and Hideki Matsuyama were tied at the top of the leaderboard at 16-under.

-Signing his contract with LIV Golf
+Signing with LIV Golf

 He began 2023 with a tournament win at the PIF Saudi International on the Asian Tour, claiming the event’s first ever wire-to-wire victory, two strokes ahead of runner-up Cameron Young.